aflah02/IExplainStuff/QDTrack.md

 ***TAO***

 - A large improvement was noticed on frequently seen classes but poor performance on tail classes averages it out giving a new better direction of research.

+### 4.4 Ablation Studies

+- **What is an Ablation Study?** In artificial intelligence, particularly machine learning, ablation is the removal of a component of an AI system.
+An ablation study studies the performance of an AI system by removing certain components, to understand the contribution of the component to the overall system.

+- BDD100K Validation Set was used to test the different model components.

+**Importance of Quasi-Dense Matching**

+- Improves overall IDF1 by 4.8 points which is indicative of improved feature embeddings and enables more accurate associations.